johndel/Rails-Simple-CMS/README.md

 ### Future ideas (sorted with what I think best / most important to add)
 1. Photo Gallery / Video Gallery
-2. MarkitUp editor for some more experienced user
+2. MarkitUp editor for some more experienced users
 3. Create custom layout / modules with a nice drag and drop interface and transfer content in every area of the project you like
 4. ...
 Your ideas here!!!
 Send me an [email](mailto:istoselidas@gmail.com) :)

 ### Tests
 I've used the awesome setup of Ryan Bates ([How I test](http://railscasts.com/episodes/275-how-i-test)).
 Just type `guard` and hit enter to run the tests.
-Some test maybe failing but I'll fix them in the future.
+Some tests maybe failing but I'll fix them in the future.
 If you are on a OSX you may need to customize it a bit to run the tests, just watch Ryan.

 _Feel free to use it as you like.
 I'd love to hear your comments about.
 Thank you!_